Dragon8029/100-days-of-code/Attempt5.md

 Completed Day 5 of @lighthouse_labs 21-day coding challenge.
 Also, continued to research how to email and reset a password using a temporary login.

 ---

+## D68:
+*May 7, 2019*

+Forgot to tweet yesterday.
+Yesterday and today I spent some time learning how to set up a Heroku enviornment.
+Still need to study the docs a bit more to become familiar with it.
+But it should work for my needs.